TheInfiniteTrooper/Text-Based-Pokemon/README.md

 # Text-Based-Pokemon
  A Simple Text Based Pokemon Battle

-Using Text Prompts select your Pokemon choosing from the 3 First Gen Starter Pokemon and Battle with a preset movelist all in the terminal.
+Using Text Prompts select your Pokemon choosing from 6 different Pokemon and Battle with a preset movelist all in the terminal.

 ## Made with
 - Java JDK-24